Joseph Israel Solomon, 1803-1890

 An 1863 instructional pamphlet / catalogue from Solomon, entitled Photographic Wrinkles, Remedies, and Recipes, included a numbered list of microphotographs (Figure 4).
 The numbers and descriptions match all known microphotographs by an unknown maker with initials "H.J.B.".
 The descriptions do not match any microphotographs labeled “J.S.”.
 Thus, at different times, Solomon evidently sold slides with his own initials and those of another photographer.

 Figure 1.
 A microphotograph slide connecting “J.S.-gothic” to Joseph Solomon.
 The picture is of a “bank post bill” in the value of £300, from J. Solomon to J. Mayer, and dated September 6, 1861.
 The recipient may have Joseph Mayer (1803-1886), of Liverpool, a wealthy goldsmith/jeweler and art collector.
 Shown below the microphotograph is a slide with the same image, but bearing a pink label with a handwritten description.
-Other microphotograph slides are known that have similar labels and handwriting - based upon the slide shown here, they can also be attributed to Joseph Solomon (two additional examples are shown below in Figure 2B).
+Other microphotograph slides are known that have similar labels and handwriting - based upon the slide shown here, they can also be attributed to Joseph Solomon (four additional examples are shown below in Figure 2B).

 Figure 2A.
 Additional microphotograph slides by J. Solomon, with gothic type and his "J.S." initials.
 Prince Alfred was the second son of Queen Victoria and Prince Albert.
 The photograph in the top slide was produced from an 1860 engraving made by D.J.
 Pound, from an earlier photograph by J. Mayall.
 A copy of Mayall's photograph was used to make the second slide.
 The cartoon, “A glimpse of the future”, was drawn by John Tenniel and published in ‘Punch’ on April 7, 1860.